 The last Texas lighthouse that is open to the public, this historic structure was built in 1852 and remained lit until the early 1900s.

-A significant Civil War battlefield, this site honors the Confederate soldiers that defeated four Union gunboats and prevented forces from penetrating the Texas interior in 1863.
+The site tells the story of a brief but decisive Confederate victory that prevented Union forces from penetrating the Texas interior in 1863.

 Built during the height of Reconstruction, this 1868 home tells the story of the Maxey family as they lived in a changing nation from Reconstruction Era Texas through the First World War.